adamwight/process-control/README.md

 command: /usr/local/bin/timecard --start 9:00 --end 5:30

+# Optional schedule, in Vixie cron format:
+# minute hour day-of-month month day-of-week
+schedule: */5 * * * *

+# Optional flag to prevent scheduled job execution.
+The job
+# can still be run as a single-shot.
+disabled: true

 # Optional timeout in seconds, after which your job will be
 # aborted.
 Defaults to 10 minutes, JobWrapper.DEFAULT_TIMEOUT
 timeout: 30